container1616/docker-swarm/README.md

 # docker-swarm
 Create three nodes with your favourite cloud provider e.g. node1, node2 and node3.
+Please choose docker pre-installed image, if cloud provider offers that.
+Otherwise install docker manually.

 node1  : Running the consul ( discovery backend)
+	SSH into the host and run the following command, to start the consul service.

 	docker run -d -p "8500:8500" -h "consul" progrium/consul -server -bootstrap

 node2  : Running the Swarm Manager and client
+	SSH into the host and run the following commands.
+It would do the following, stop the running docker daemon, start the docker daemon which is listening on TCP port to enable swarm communication, run the swarm manager and run the swarm client.

 	sudo service docker stop
 	docker daemon -H unix:///var/run/docker.sock -H tcp://0.0.0.0:2375 --cluster-store=consul://<<node1-ip>>:8500 --cluster-advertise=<<node2-ip>>:2375 &